lucaszprado/ai-engineering/prompt_instructions.md

 ## Key instructions to build the prompt
 1. `project_bref.md` `tech_context` and `system_patterns` should bring the project level information -> See ReadMe.
 2. `scope_context.md` Describe the target project phase (if you broke the project into phases).
+Use the `scope_context.md` template do describe the phase. <br>
 If the project has a single phase, leave it blank.
 3. `active_context.md`: blank -> There's no VDT yet

 # Second and next interactions